Islamic cleric plans to testify in own defense at New York trial

-NEW YORK (Reuters) - Radical Islamist cleric Abu Hamza al-Masri plans to testify in his own defense at his trial on terrorism charges in New York in April, according to a letter to the judge overseeing his case.
+NEW YORK, Feb 27 (Reuters) - Radical Islamist cleric Abu Hamza al-Masri plans to testify in his own defense at his trial on terrorism charges in New York in April, according to a letter to the judge overseeing his case.

 In a five-page hand-written letter made public on Thursday, al-Masri told U.S. District Judge Katherine Forrest he was “surprised” no one had told her of his plans.